andrewssobral/simple_vehicle_counting/README.md

 Citation
 --------
-If you use this library for your publications, please cite it as:
+If you use this code for your publications, please cite it as:
 ```
 @ONLINE{vdtc,
     author = "Andrews Sobral",